5 best overnight cloth diapers for heavy wetters in 2021

 Each diaper comes with two absorbents, one short and the other long for overnight use (we can fold it in two).
 Each of them has several layers, microfiber and hemp with cotton.
 And the touch, even after a long time, is quite dry, so your child will feel comfortable with it.

+These are the best leak-proof diapers for nighttime.
 In addition, the possibilities of making different combinations make this Charlie Banana a very versatile diaper.

 Miosolo is the star diaper of the Bambino Mio house, and in fact it is promoted as an award-winning diaper (it has received the “Made for Mums Awards” in 2018, 2019 and 2020).
 The truth is that it is comfortable to use and with a good result.